Jzou44/photo2pixel/README.md

 ## Tutorial
 ---
-photo2pixel is implemented with Pytorch, you can run it with command as bellow:
+photo2pixel is implemented with Pytorch, the simplest way to run it is [Colab](https://colab.research.google.com/drive/108np4teybhBXHKbPMZZ1fykDuUeF2aw8?usp=sharing), or you can run it with command as bellow:
 ```bash
 # use default param
 python convert.py --input ./images/example_input_mountain.jpg